George W. Aldridge: State politics

 In 1888, Aldridge became a member of the New York Republican State Committee and soon thereafter was placed on the Executive Committee which he served on until his death.

 In January 1895, Aldridge was appointed the Superintendent of Public Works by Governor (and former Vice President of the United States) Levi P. Morton.
 Aspiring for higher offices in the state, and losing interest in the responsibilities of the mayor's office, he accepted and resigned as mayor on January 22.
 He served as Superintendent until January 16, 1899.
 While in office, he sought the Republican nomination to succeed Morton for governor but lost the nomination to U.S. Representative Frank S. Black, who was then elected governor.
 As commissioner, however, $9,000,000 "passed through his hands and it is of record that his incumbency was marked by gross mismanagement, incompetency and waste of money."
 Black's successor as governor, Theodore Roosevelt, appointed a commission to investigate Aldridge.
 No criminal charges resulted, although the report's findings were "not complimentary".

 In 1902, Aldridge was appointed the Secretary of the State Railway Commission by Governor Frank W. Higgins and remained on the commission until 1907, eventually becoming Chairman.
 That year it was replaced by the Public Service Commission under Governor Charles Evans Hughes.
 Aldridge again sought higher office in 1910 by running in the House election in the 32nd district following the death of incumbent James Breck Perkins.
 He was defeated by the Democratic candidate, James S. Havens.
-In 1913, Aldridge became president of the American Cement Corporation, the largest of its kind out side of New York City.
+In 1913, Aldridge became president of the American Cement Corporation, the largest of its kind outside of New York City.